Mi Reflejo: Critical reception

-Promotion
+Release and promotion

-To promote Mi Reflejo, Aguilera extended her tour, Christina Aguilera in Concert, into 2001 for eight more dates, visiting Mexico, Puerto Rico, Venezuela, Panama and Japan.
+Mi Reflejo was released on September 12, 2000, as a joint venture between RCA and BMG US Latin.
+To promote the album, Aguilera extended her tour, Christina Aguilera in Concert, into 2001 for eight more dates, visitin Mexico, Puerto Rico, Venezuela, Panama and Japan.
 Aguilera also gave a performance at the 2001 Grammy Awards, performing "Pero Me Acuerdo de Ti" and "Falsas Esperanzas".

 Singles

-The lead single of album was "Ven Conmigo (Solamente Tú)", the Spanish version of "Come On Over Baby (All I Want Is You)", which was released on August 8, 2000, to Latin radio stations.
-The song reached number-one on the Billboard Hot Latin Songs and number two on the Billboard Latin Pop Songs charts.
+The lead single of the album was "Ven Conmigo (Solamente Tú)", the Spanish version of "Come On Over Baby (All I Want Is You)", was released on August 8, 2000, to Latin radio stations.
+The song reached number-one on the Billboard Hot Latin Songs and number two on the Billboard Latin Pop Airplay charts.
 It also peaked at number eight in Spain.
 The second single, "Pero Me Acuerdo de Ti" was released in December 2000.
 The song reached number eight on the Hot Latin Songs and number five on Latin Pop Songs charts.
 In Spain, it reached number three on the chart.
 Its music video was directed by Kevin G. Bray.
-The third single "Falsas Esperanzas" was released on July 3, 2001.
+The third single, "Falsas Esperanzas" was released on July 3, 2001.
 The song reached number fifteen in Spain.
 Its music video, taken from her DVD My Reflection, was directed by Lawrence Jordan.
-"Genio Atrapado" and "Por Siempre Tú" were previously released as singles along with their original versions.
-The former single peaked at number thirteen on the Billboard Hot Latin Songs chart while the latter single peaked at number six on the Hot Latin Songs and number two on the Billboard Latin Pop Songs chart.
+"Por Siempre Tú" were previously released as singles along with their original versions.
+"Por Siempre Tú" was released as a promotional single for the album in 2000 and peaked at number six on the Hot Latin Songs chart.